splynx/docs/files/en/configuration/tools/adminer/adminer.md

 **NOTE:**

-- If you try to drop any database which contains the word `splynx`, the attempt will be blocked;
+- Do not try to drop the database which contains the word `splynx`, the attempt will be blocked;

 ![Adminer](adminer2.png)